sqlitecloud/docs/src/pages/docs/commands/create-apikey-user.md

 ## Return

-A string with the new APIKEY.
+A [String](https://github.com/sqlitecloud/sdk/blob/master/PROTOCOL.md) with the new APIKEY.

 ## Example